-Commercial Paper/Variable Rate Debt (unhedged): Limit to 25% of outstanding long-term debt.
+Extended Commercial Paper and Un-hedged Variable Rate Debt: Maintain an annual limit of 25% of outstanding long-term debt.

 Revenue-supported debt authorization for the District can be approved by the District's Board of Directors, subject to a referendum process.
-At September 30, 2017, the Water System had \$764.2 million in authorized but unissued revenue bonds.
+As of September 30, 2018, the Water System had \$764.2 million and Wastewater System had \$186.0 million in authorized but unissued revenue bonds.

-The Water System's debt ratings as of September 30, 2017 are outlined in Table 8.
+The District's credit ratings are outlined in Table 8.